Chisom83/Sports-Sales-Analysis/README.md

    - Analysis
    - Visualization

-- Data Source: Sports sales dataset spanning six years
+- Data Source: Sports sales dataset in Microsoft Excel [download here].(https://www.microsoft.com)

 ### Data Cleaning & Methodology
 - Handling Missing Values: Most of the colums has missing values, Age column were replaced using the average and the other missing values were deleted due to the absence of unique identifiers.